 Most of the cast of Monsters, Inc. have four fingers.
 However, the monster who counts down to the beginning of scare floor activities starts with "we are on in seven..." and holds out his seven-fingered hand.

 Abu and the Genie have four-fingered hands while the rest of the human cast of Aladdin has five... except for the merchant who narrates the opening.
 Originally, he was supposed to be revealed as Genie at the end of the film, and while that was left off the final cut, the design remained.

-This was sort of lampshaded in the TV episode "Eye of the Beholder", in which Genie tries to place his hand onto a handprint on a door to opening, but because said print has five fingers, Genie magically conjures up a fifth one.
+This was sort of lampshaded in the Aladdin: The Series episode "Eye of the Beholder", in which Genie tries to place his hand onto a handprint on a door to opening, but because said print has five fingers, Genie magically conjures up a fifth one.

 The Blue Meanies in Yellow Submarine have SIX fingers.
 At least, their leader does.

 Pinocchio has four fingers as a puppet, but has five fingers after he's been turned into a human at the end of the film.
 Geppetto, Stromboli, Lampwick, and all the other humans have five fingers each, but for some reason, the Coachman only has four.